 Sample calculation: Let’s consider you want to see all the awesome attractions that we mentioned above.

-This is an amazing save even if you won’t get to see all the places mentioned!
+This is an amazing save even if you won’t get to see all the attractions mentioned!

 Flexi Pass – 7 days

-In case you don’t want to go all-in with the unlimited pass, you can buy the Flexi pass for premade itineraries.
-You can choose between 3 or 5 attractions.
+In case you don’t want to travel all-in with the unlimited pass, you can buy the Flexi pass for premade itineraries.
+You can choose between 3 or 5 attractions or tours.
 This pass is available for 7 days as well.

 Sample calculation #1: Let’s choose 3 best attractions from the list:

 In case you’re not a fan of the Hop-On Hop-Off bus (maybe you’re the type of traveler that prefers a walking tour or a bike tour instead) or Port Aventura, you can choose the main Gaudi attractions from the list:

 Sample calculation #2:

-It seems like the best way to make this pass really worth it is to select the day tours for the list (if you want to do them, of course!), as they have the biggest value.
+It seems like the best way to make this Barcelona pass really worth it is to select the day tours for the list (if you want to do them, of course!), as they have the biggest value.

 Pros and cons

 PROS: The iVenture Unlimited pass is ideal for people who are going to spend at least 6 days in the city and enjoy all its top attractions.
-You can visit everything at your own pace (but the skip-the-line tickets must be scheduled in advance) and you’ll also get the Hop On Hop Off bus for 24 hours.
-The iVenture Flexi Pass is a super good deal if you want to do the day tours included on the list (Port Aventura and Montserrat), but you can save some money even if you do some less expensive attractions.
+The iVenture Flexi Pass is a super good deal if you want to do the day tours included on the list (Port Aventura and Montserrat).

 Bottom line, is it worth it?

-The pass is totally worth it for people who are staying in Barcelona for 6-7 days and they want to make the best of it – Hop On Hop Off bus, Gaudi attractions, Port Aventura, Montserrat half day tour, boat tour and lots of other skip-the-line tickets.
-If you want to see the best things in Barcelona and live the best experiences during this time period, then I recommend buying it.
+The pass is totally worth it for people who are staying in Barcelona for 6-7 days and they want to make the best of it – Hop-On Hop-Off bus, Gaudi attractions, Port Aventura, Montserrat half day tour, boat tour and lots of other skip-the-line tickets.
 If you choose some less expensive activities, then the Flexi pass might not be worth it.

 Where to buy it